By Sinéad Floody, 16th March 2022 (Updated 30th August 2022)

-Getting ahead of the rush
+Getting Ahead of the Rush

-It is also worth noting if you are a proprietary director of an Irish company (meaning you are a director who owns 15% or more of the ordinary shares in the company), you are legally obliged to register for a PPS number and required to file a self-assessed tax return each year in your capacity as a proprietary director.
+It is also worth noting if you are a proprietary director of an Irish company (meaning you are a director who owns 15% or more of the ordinary shares in the company), you are legally obliged to register for a PPS number and are required to file a self-assessed tax return each year in your capacity as a proprietary director.

-Currently, the turnaround time for PPS numbers is 8-12 weeks and Revenue are not experiencing a backlog at present.
+Currently, the turnaround time for PPS numbers is 8-12 weeks and Revenue is not experiencing a backlog at present.
 The wait time for a PPS number increased to 20 weeks when the RBO portal went live in November 2019, and we expect the same surge to happen when the PPS requirement under The Companies (Corporate Enforcement Authority) Act 2021 commences so we cannot urge you enough to get your PPS applications in sooner rather than later to avoid costly consequences.

 The Registrar of Companies, Maureen O’Sullivan, advised at a recent conference that 10% of directors on Irish companies are not resident in Ireland and for that reason, most likely do not have a PPS number.
 This will create quite a rush (for either a PPS number or a CRO number) when the requirement goes live.
 As for the 90% of directors on Irish companies that are likely to have a PPS number, they should ensure that the details held by the Department of Employment Affairs and Social Protection match the details that the CRO holds for them.
-For example, if an individual’s DEASP records has their maiden name, but the CRO has the person’s married name, when the PPS number is used on CRO forms, the information may clash and the filing may not be possible.
+For example, if an individual’s DEASP records have their maiden name, but the CRO has the person’s married name when the PPS number is used on CRO forms, the information may clash and the filing may not be possible.

 The Registrar also advised that the CRO is currently working on a system to verify PPS numbers against the DEASP records in real-time, something not currently possible on the RBO system.
 Maureen also noted that she expects this new requirement to be in place by early 2023 and the biggest challenge is setting up the system.

-Summary of the benefits
+Summary of the Benefits

 The benefits of this upcoming change are as follows;